-Does the law in your jurisdiction allow employers to impose a mandatory retirement age?
+46 Does the law in your jurisdiction allow employers to impose a mandatory retirement age?
 If so, at what age and under what limitations?

-Employers are not allowed to impose, but may agree on, mandatory retirement in a collective bargaining agreement, works agreement or individual agreement.
-Such agreement may provide for mandatory retirement once an employee has reached the regular retirement age (traditionally 65 years, now gradually increasing to 67 years).
+Employers are not allowed to impose, but may agree on, mandatory retirement in collective bargaining agreements, work agreements or individual agreements.
+Such agreements may provide for mandatory retirement once an employee has reached the regular retirement age (traditionally 65 years, now gradually increasing to 67 years).
 Agreements providing for mandatory retirement at a point in time when the employee may claim a retirement pension before having reached the regular retirement age are deemed to mean the regular retirement age unless the agreement was entered into or confirmed by the employee no more than three years before such point in time.
-Mandatory retirement ages that are lower than the regular retirement age require specific justification under the General Equal Treatment Act; for example, the mandatory retirement age of 60 years for pilots and cabin crew members has been held unenforceable.
+Mandatory retirement ages that are lower than the regular retirement age require specific justification under the General Equal Treatment Act (eg, the mandatory retirement age of 60 years for pilots and cabin crew members has been held unenforceable).